zainabch123/api-express-counter/README.md

 ## Instructions
 Create a new express application using the steps provided in the [express intro](https://github.com/boolean-uk/api-address-book).

-Ypur application should maintain a simple numeric counter and provide the following endpoints that allow a client to retrieve and manipulate the counter:
+Ypur application should maintain a simple numeric counter and provide the the endpoints detailed in the [API Spec](https://boolean-uk.github.io/api-express-counter/).
-- GET `/counter` - Returns the current value of the counter.
-The counter should start of at 0.
-- POST `/counter/increment`-  Increments the counter on the server and returns the current value.
-- POST `/counter/decrement`-  Decrements a counter on the server and returns the current value.
-- POST `/counter/double`-  Double the value of the counter on the server and returns the current value.
-- DELETE `/counter` - Resets the counter to 0 and returns the current value.

-All endpoints should return the current value of the counter in following format: `{ counter: 0 }`

 Test each route using:
 - `fetch`
 - `curl`
 - An API testing tool such as postman or insomnia

 ## Extension 1
-Add a route PUT `/counter` that can be used to set the counter to a specific value.
-The value should be specified by a query string parameter.
+Add a route as detailed in the [API Spec Extension 1](https://boolean-uk.github.io/api-express-counter/#tag/extension-1).
 For example, making a PUT request to `/counter?value=20` should set the value of the counter to 20.
 Use the `req.query` property in your callback to get the value provided.
-See the [express documentation](https://expressjs.com/en/api.html#req.query) If no value is provided, the counter should not be changed.
+See the [express documentation](https://expressjs.com/en/api.html#req.query).
+If no value is provided, the counter should not be changed.

 ## Extension 2
 Using [route parameters](https://expressjs.com/en/guide/routing.html), update your API to keep track of multiple counters.
 Allow the client to specify the counter name as part of the URL.
-For example, to update and access a counter called "cars", the client could make the following requests:

-- POST `/counter/cars/increment`
-- POST `/counter/cars/decrement`
-- POST `/counter/cars/double`
-- DELETE `/counter/cars`
-- GET `/counter/cars`

-It should be possible for the client to specify any counter name in the place of "cars".
+With this in mind, build the endpoints as detailed in the [API Spec Extension 2](https://boolean-uk.github.io/api-express-counter/#tag/extension-2).